 These are things you don’t think about when all you have is a dream and an idea.
 Here I was, thinking getting another movie made — this one called Supremacy — was the biggest obstacle!
 Distribution became the most challenging obstacle that I’ve gone through as African-American filmmaker, let alone as a filmmaker.
 I now faced a new process of meeting people, showing the movie, and seeing the responses.
 Some people love it, some people don’t.
 You’re left with the ultimate question of how do you get a studio to want to take your film and put it in movie theaters all across the world for millions of people to see?
 Now that is a tough task, and for me, it didn’t happen overnight.

-Over the course of 2-3 years of making films and trying to find distribution, I found myself striking out every time.
+Over the course of two-three years of making films and trying to find distribution, I found myself striking out every time.
 Finally I returned to the same motto I took early on in my career when I recreated myself and went the independent route of making my own movie: I took that same independent approach with self-releasing my next film, Meet the Blacks.

 I had a movie I believed in but couldn’t find distribution.
 I was so upset that I thought, could I actually put my own movie in a theater?
 How crazy could I be?
 The answer is yes, I’m that crazy!